-168 Choose an appropriate place to manoeuvre.
+- 176. Choose an appropriate place to manoeuvre.
 If you need to turn your vehicle around, wait until you find a safe place.
-Try not to reverse or turn round in a busy road; find a quiet side road or drive round a block of side streets.

-169 Do not reverse from a side road into a main road.When using a driveway, reverse in and drive out if you can.
+Try not to reverse or turn round in a busy road; find a quiet side road or drive round a block of side streets. - 177.
+Do not reverse from a side road into a main road.
+When using a driveway, reverse in and drive out if you can.

-170 Look carefully before you start reversing.
+178. Look carefully before you start reversing.
 You should

-- use all your mirrors - check the 'blind spot' behind you (the part of the road you cannot see easily in the mirrors) - check there are no pedestrians (particularly children), cyclists, other road users or obstructions in the road behind you.
+- use all your mirrors - check the 'blind spot' behind you (the part of the road you cannot see easily in the mirrors) - check there are no pedestrians (particularly children), cyclists, other road users or obstructions in the road behind you. - Reverse slowly while - checking all around - looking mainly through the rear window - being aware that the front of your vehicle will swing out as you turn. - Get someone to guide you if you cannot see clearly.